Ezequiel Tovar Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in the league.
+- The Guardians pitching staff is 27th in the league with a collective 7.6 strikeouts per nine innings.

-- The Guardians' 3.97 team ERA ranks 12th among all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA among all MLB pitching staffs (4.06).

-- Guardians pitchers combine to give up 21 home runs (one per game), the eighth-fewest in baseball.
+- The Guardians allow the ninth-fewest home runs in baseball (22 total, one per game).

-- Quantrill (1-1) takes the mound for the Guardians in his fifth start of the season.
-He has a 4.15 ERA in 21 2/3 innings pitched, with 13 strikeouts.
+- The Guardians will look to Battenfield (0-1) in his third start of the season.

-- In his most recent time out on Wednesday, the right-hander went six scoreless innings against the Detroit Tigers while surrendering four hits.
+- His last time out came out of the bullpen on Monday when the righty tossed 2/3 innings against the Colorado Rockies while giving up hits.

-- The 28-year-old has an ERA of 4.15, with 5.4 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.